-Over the last two years, Azima DLI's integrated monitoring and diagnostics solution has been applied extensively at the NUCOR Hickman Sheet Mill.
+Over the last several years, Azima DLI's integrated monitoring and diagnostics solution has been applied extensively at Nucor Steel's Hickman Sheet Mill.
 Automated data collection has been introduced and applied in concert with established traditional manual condition monitoring programs at the mill.
 Data collected from both methods is interpreted and displayed via a single Web portal and diagnostics are performed remotely by Azima analysts.
-This paper describes the justification, development, application, and benefits of such an integrated solution.
+This article describes the justification, development, application and benefits of such an integrated solution.
 Specific case studies will be presented along with discussions of deployment issues and barriers that have been overcome.